Memoir Or Autobiography? How To Choose The Right Genre

 It’s up to you as the author to decide what you are writing.

 But in all honesty, it isn’t easy to separate the two.
-A memoir is an autobiography, and the reverse is true.
+A memoir can be an autobiography, and the reverse is true.

-How you tell your life, or part of your life story from beginning to end, is the most important ingredient.
+The most important ingredient is how you tell your life or part of your life story from beginning to end.

 Summary